SatoruZati/Assessly/README.md

 ---

-## 💡 Key Features
+## Key Features

-*   **🧠 AI-Powered Evaluation:** Automated grading and feedback for assignments and tests using advanced AI models.
+*   **AI-Powered Evaluation:** Automated grading and feedback for assignments and tests using advanced AI models.
-*   **✍️ OCR Support:** Seamlessly processes and evaluates handwritten answers, bridging the gap between traditional methods and digital efficiency.
+*   **OCR Support:** Seamlessly processes and evaluates handwritten answers, bridging the gap between traditional methods and digital efficiency.
-*   **📝 AI-Powered Test Generation:** Quickly create diverse and relevant online tests with just a few clicks.
+*   **AI-Powered Test Generation:** Quickly create diverse and relevant online tests with just a few clicks.
-*   **🔑 Bring Your Own API Key:** Teachers can optionally add their own Google Gemini API keys to leverage higher usage limits or premium features.
+*   **Bring Your Own API Key:** Teachers can optionally add their own Google Gemini API keys to leverage higher usage limits or premium features.
 Keys are stored securely in our database.
-*   **📊 Centralized Dashboard:** Manage assignments, tests, submissions, and results all in one place.
+*   **Centralized Dashboard:** Manage assignments, tests, submissions, and results all in one place.
-*   **🧘 Reduce Workload:** Significantly cuts down on administrative time, helping teachers balance professional and personal life.
+*   **Reduce Workload:** Significantly cuts down on administrative time, helping teachers balance professional and personal life.

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 *   **Frontend:** React, TypeScript, Tailwind CSS, Framer Motion
 *   **Backend:** Node.js, Express.js, TypeScript